umair-hassan/best-toolbox/dev/tcpipbuffer.md

 # Setting up a TCP/IP Connection Between MATLAB 2017b and MATLAB 2024a

 This guide explains how to establish a TCP/IP connection between MATLAB 2017b (Client) and MATLAB 2024a (Server) on the same computer or over a network.
+Before running this, initiliaze the bossdevice in Matlab 2024 version using b=bossdevice command.

 ---